Weburz/terox/README.md

    things!
 We want to utilise these capabilities and allow the users to dynamically scaffold their projects according to the preconfigured template.

-3. Tools like Cookiecutter while extremely mature, it is not well maintained anymore (see
+3. Tools like Cookiecutter while extremely mature, are not well maintained anymore (see
    [one such discussion](https://github.com/cookiecutter/cookiecutter/issues/1642)
-   among many others) and CRA is only used to scaffold to React.js projects.
+   among many others) and CRA is only used to scaffold React.js projects.
 We wanted a more universal tool to get a similar job done quickly and efficiently.

 ## Functionalities of RepoForge

-**NOTE**: RepoForge is still an extremely WIP project and is not stable.
+**NOTE**: RepoForge is still a WIP project in its very initial phase and is not stable.
 Hence, its UI/UX elements are subject to change without prior notice.
 We request you to try out the pre-release versions of RepoForge and provide us with feedback.
-Any feedback, no matter how trivial it is will help us improve the experience in using the tool significantly!
+Any feedback, no matter how trivial will help us improve the experience of the tool significantly!

 That said, RepoForge provides the following core functionalities: